Blog posts Remove stains from the sofa: with these 11 tricks it certainly works

 Professional cleaning is also a good option for cleaning carpets, curtains and other hard-to-clean items in the home.

 With these eleven tricks, removing stains from your sofa shouldn't be a problem.
-Remember that it's important to know the exact care requirements of your sofas before you start cleaning, and avoid common cleaning mistakes.
+Remember that it's important to know the exact care requirements of your sofas before you start cleaning and avoid common cleaning mistakes.